ivogeorg/ucd-csci2312-pa4/README.md

 ```

 In particular, notice that `std::set::insert()` does not invalidate any iterators, and `std::set::erase()` only invalidates the iterator to the current element, returning an iterator to the next element.
 More on `std::set` in the [C++ Reference](http://en.cppreference.com/w/cpp/container/set).

+* * *

+#### VII.
+TODO

+_This section concerns future revisions of this assignment._

+1. (Section [6.3]) `Piece::finish()` is called by any `Resource` which gets consumed or `Agent` which loses a challenge with another `Agent`.
+Specifically, it is called in the implementation of the double-dispatch `virtual` interaction operator `operator*()`.
+See next section for details on the operator. **TODO: This is a game rule, and therefore should be _pulled up_ to the abstract classes.
+The leaf classes should not be relied upon to implement the game rules faithfully.
+This will open the possibility for an open implementation of leaf classes by students and team tournaments.**